Through The Fibro Fog

 Making hummus in the traditional way couldn't be more simple, and is literally a case of adding ingredients to a blender.
 This beetroot hummus does have one step before that, but it adds so much flavour (and colour!), so is definitely worth the extra time.

 • Use as a dip with freshly cut crudites.
-Carrot stick, celery and radishes are always good.
+Carrot sticks, celery and radishes are always good.
 I find kids will eat their veggies a bit more if they have a dip too!

 • Use as a spread for sandwiches or on rice cakes.